Harrenhal, on the north shore of the Gods Eye, by Lino Drieghe © Fantasy Flight Games

-- The godswood is walled over twenty acres.
-It has a small stream running through it.
+- The godswood is walled over twenty acres and has a small stream running through it.
+The wood contains oaks, pines, and sentinels.
 Its heart tree, a weirwood, appears to have a terrible visage full of hatred, with a twisted mouth and flaring eyes.
-It is located across the ward from where the Barracks Hall and the armory are.
 The heart tree has thirteen deep marks carved into it dating to the Battle Above the Gods Eye in 130 AC during the Dance of the Dragons.
 These marks still bleed every spring.

 - Flowstone Yard is where men-at-arms exercise and drill and squires clean arms and armor.
 It has a lumpy surface and is located near the Wailing Tower.
 There is a covered gallery above the yard with arches looking towards it.

 - The bear pit is ten yards across and five yards across, walled in stone, floored with sand, and encircled by six tiers of marble benches.
 It is located in the middle ward.